Exercises

 Learn a sparse GMRF graph: \[ \begin{array}{ll} \underset{\bm{L}\succeq\bm{0}}{\textm{maximize}} & \textm{log gdet}(\bm{L}) - \textm{Tr}(\bm{L}\bm{S}) - \rho\|\bm{L}\|_{0,\textm{off}}\\ \textm{subject to} & \bm{L}\bm{1}=\bm{0}, \quad L_{ij} = L_{ji} \le 0, \quad \forall i\neq j. \end{array} \]

-Learn a \(k\)-component sparse GMRF graph: \[ \begin{array}{ll} \underset{\bm{L}\succeq\bm{0}, \bm{F}}{\textm{maximize}} & \textm{log gdet}(\bm{L}) - \textm{Tr}(\bm{L}\bm{S}) - \rho\|\bm{L}\|_{0,\textm{off}} - \gamma \textm{Tr}\left(\bm{F}^\T\bm{L}\bm{F}\right)\\ \textm{subject to} & \bm{L}\bm{1}=\bm{0}, \quad L_{ij} = L_{ji} \le 0, \quad \forall i\neq j\\ & \textm{diag}(\bm{L})=\bm{1}\\ & \bm{F}^\T\bm{F}=\bm{I}. \end{array} \]
+Learn a \(k\)-component sparse GMRF graph: \[ \begin{array}{ll} \underset{\bm{L}\succeq\bm{0}, \bm{F}}{\textm{maximize}} & \textm{log gdet}(\bm{L}) - \textm{Tr}(\bm{L}\bm{S}) - \rho\|\bm{L}\|_{0,\textm{off}} - \gamma \textm{Tr}\left(\bm{F}^\T\bm{L}\bm{F}\right)\\ \textm{subject to} & \bm{L}\bm{1}=\bm{0}, \quad L_{ij} = L_{ji} \le 0, \quad \forall i\neq j,\\ & \textm{diag}(\bm{L})=\bm{1},\\ & \bm{F}^\T\bm{F}=\bm{I}. \end{array} \]

-Plot the graphs and compare them visually.
+Plot the graphs and compare them.

 Exercise 5.7 (Learning heavy-tailed financial graphs)